Spadanera/chi-comanda/README.md

 http://localhost

+You need to do the reset password procedure to access the website

 ## Docker structure

 There are 4 services defined in docker compose:

-1. client: node20 image that hosts the client of the application based on VUE.js
+1. client: node18 image that hosts the client of the application based on VUE.js
-2. server: node:20-alpine image that hosts the API
+2. server: node:18 image that hosts the API
 3. server-database: MySql image
 4. proxy: nginx image that works as proxy between client and server